<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Key features

-• Meeting recording and timestamps
+• Meeting recording with timestamps

 • Highlight sharing